danilotitato/stream-utils/README.md

-# TM-stream-utils
+# stream-utils
-Simple API to be used by stream bots commands related to Trackmania
+Simple API to be used by stream chatbots commands